Surgery for locally advanced prostate cancer

 Your general health

 The overall benefit of offering immediate radiation or hormone therapy after surgery still remains unclear.
-In some situations additional treatment may be deferred until there is evidence that the PSA is starting to rise after the surgery or until there is other evidence that the cancer is progressing.
-This may be seen on scans or by the development of symptoms.
+In some situations, you may not have any additional treatment until there is evidence that the PSA is starting to rise after the surgery or until there is other evidence that the cancer is progressing.
+This may be seen on scans or you may develop new symptoms.

-At present research is still examining what is the best way to use these treatments after surgery, when they should be given, and which is better in terms of controlling the prostate cancer.
-Adding immediate radiotherapy or hormone therapy can add to the risk of more unpleasant side-effects alongside those from the surgery like urinary incontinence, erectile dysfunction, fatigue and hot flushes while maybe not extending the length of your life over all by starting them early on.
+Research is still examining what is the best way to use these treatments after surgery, when they should be given, and which is best in terms of controlling the prostate cancer.
+Adding immediate radiotherapy or hormone therapy can add to the risk of more unpleasant side-effects like urinary incontinence, erectile dysfunction, fatigue and hot flushes while maybe not extending the length of your life over all by starting them early on.
 So sometimes starting these treatments may be delayed for a time.
 Your doctor and specialist nurse will explain this to you.

 What are the types of surgery?

 Surgery to remove your prostate gland can be done in a number of ways.
 You can discuss with your doctor which way is best for you.
 Not all of the treatments are available in all hospitals in Ireland, so discuss your preference with your surgeon.

 Open surgery means that the surgeon will make a cut to get to the area that needs surgery.
 There are two ways of doing open surgery.
 The most common way is through a cut in the wall of your abdomen between your belly button and pubic bone.
 A radical prostatectomy can also be done through a cut between your scrotum and back passage, though this is less commonly done.
 Open surgery is available in hospitals throughout Ireland.